 - 3 oz breastmilk

-- fill a small sauce pan with 1 Inch of water a set on medium heat
+- fill a small saucepan with 1 Inch of water and set it on medium heat

-- into glass measuring cup add wax and liquid oil
+- add wax and liquid oil to a glass measuring cup

 - whisk until melted

-- turn on mixer on low speed and whip until white and fluffy
+- turn on the mixer on low speed and whip until white and fluffy

-- let lotion cool and scoop into airtight container
+- let the lotion cool and scoop it into an airtight container

 - store in the fridge for up to 5 days